luochenxun/markdown-number-md-header/README.md

 ## version

-V1.0.1 : Fix bug in codes, skip the # in codes
+V1.0.1 : Fix bug in codes, skip the # in codes <br>
 V1.0.0 : init version

 ## Install